-“We need your help,” the male monster said.
+“We need your help,” the male monster added.

 William almost laughed.
 What could they possibly need from him?
 Other than to be let in, and that sure as hell wasn't happening.

 "Find someone else to help you," William said.
-"Leave me alone."
+"Just leave me alone."